Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Open cone neighborhoods of closed linear subspaces of a Hilbert space

-Our statement of Corollary \ref{maincor:Approximate_BB_decomposition_strict_transform_complex_analytic_subspace} requires the concept of an open cone neighborhood of a linear subspace of an inner product space, a concept that we introduce here and motivated by the usual definition of a right circular, double cone around an axis in $\RR^3$ with aperture angle $2\theta$, for $\theta\in[0,\pi/2)$, and apex at the origin.
+The local properties of a Morse--Bott function near a critical point is facilitated via the concept of an open cone neighborhood of a linear subspace of an inner product space, a concept that we introduce here and motivated by the usual definition of a right circular, double cone around an axis in $\RR^3$ with aperture angle $2\theta$, for $\theta\in[0,\pi/2)$, and apex at the origin.

 \begin{defn}[Open cone neighborhood of a closed linear subspace] Let $\KK=\RR$ or $\CC$ and $E$ be a Hilbert space over $\KK$.
 If $P \subseteqq E$ is a closed, linear, non-zero subspace and $\theta\in(0,\pi/2]$ is a constant, then